Activities

 Greeting Card Upcycling Program

 Do you have a creative side?
 If so, come join some amazing people for card making on Mondays at 9:30 a.m.
 We meet in the conference room on the main floor next to the dining room.
 This is a time to socialize, share a treat, and create beautiful handmade cards.
 Donations of used cards and some crafting supplies donated by the Senior Center are all you need to make a heartfelt card.
-The cards are sold for $1.00 at the Senior Center, Birchhaven, and Northview Manor!
+The cards are sold for $1.00 at the Senior Center!
 All this goes back into the Senior Center to help fund all the other great activities that are offered.

 Mahjong

 Have you ever wanted to learn how to play Mahjong or are you looking for a group to play with?
-Every Monday at 12:30 pm, friends gather together to play this fun tile based puzzle game.
+Every Monday at 12:30 pm, friends gather together to play this fun tile-based puzzle game.
 The objective of the game is to collect tiles to form a Mahjong hand.
 Players take turns picking one tile from the wall and discarding one tile.
 When a player picks up a tile that gives a valid Mahjong hand, the player wins.
 Not only is the game fun, but research studies have shown that playing Mahjong has a positive impact on memory!

 The group has several Mahjong sets and extra cards, so you don’t need to bring anything to start out.
 However, if you are interested in playing regularly with the group, you will need to purchase your own card.